dojo/docs/dojox/dgauges.rst

    * majorTickInterval: The interval between two major ticks.
 Default: 10
    * minorTickInterval: The interval between two minor ticks.
 Default: 1
    * minorTicksEnabled: Show/Hide minor ticks.
 Default: true
    * interactionArea: The area that reacts to user interaction.
-Valid values are "indicator", "gauge" and "none".
+Valid values are "indicator", "gauge", "area" and "none".
 Default: "gauge"
    * interactionMode: The interaction method, "mouse" or "touch".
 Default: "mouse"
    * animationDuration: The duration of the animation in milliseconds.
 Default: 0